 Myoko Kogen, Niigata

-Kohukan/Kofukan (English) Reported to be able to prearrange vegan meals.
+Kohukan/Kofukan Reported to be able to prearrange vegan meals.
 It is not known if the staff speaks English.

 Refre Hotel (English) Owners are native English speakers.
 Provides breakfast only.
 Vegan breakfast options include chia bowls made with either soy or almond milk & maple syrup & berries & coconut muesli, freshly baked sourdough made on the premises, a variety of fresh fruit and vegetables including avocado, tomatoes, mushrooms, apples, oranges, kiwi, strawberries & bananas, a variety of cereals including homemade porridge made with soy or almond milk, miso & rice, and baked beans.